-The Company had a net cash inflow from operations of \$16.6 million for the year ended December 31, 2021, and a net cash inflow from operations totaling \$13.8 million for the period ended December 31, 2020.
-The Company experienced net cash outflows from investing activities totaling \$319.4 million and net cash outflows of \$65.5 million during the years ended December 31, 2021 and December 31, 2020, respectively.

-During the year ended December 31, 2021, the Company experienced net cash inflows from financing activities totaling \$228.0 million due primarily to increases in demand deposits and savings accounts.
-The Company experienced net cash outflows from investing activities totaling \$319.4 million as a result of purchases of residential mortgage loan pools and purchases of investment securities.
+The Company had a net cash inflows from operations of \$23.7 million for the year ended December 31, 2022, and \$16.6 million for the period ended December 31, 2021.
+The Company experienced net cash outflows from investing activities totaling \$174.2 million and \$319.4 million during the years ended December 31, 2022 and December 31, 2021, respectively.
+The net cash outflow from investing activities during the year ended December 31, 2022 was primarily the result of purchases of residential mortgage loan pools and purchases of investment securities.
+The net cash outflow from financing activities totaling \$30.1 million was due primarily to decreases in demand deposits, time deposits, and savings accounts.